 Today we are sharing a handmade Washington farm wedding with a big red barn!
 It used to be a working hops farm–now it’s covered in lavender, apple trees and of course hops.

 We got the details from the bride Christina: “We wanted a relaxed, fun, country feel, I grew up in the country and we have a horse and I will always be a cowgirl at heart.
-We love bright colors so thats where the red blue and yellow came in.
-My parents also have a wedding carriage buisness and ever since I was a little girl I knew I wanted horses in my wedding.
+We love bright colors so that’s where the red blue and yellow came in.
+My parents also have a wedding carriage business and ever since I was a little girl I knew I wanted horses in my wedding.”

 Photography: Jagger Photography / Venue: Red Barn Studios in Chehalis, WA / Food: Catrina’s catering / Bar and linens: Special Event Rentals, wine from Trader Joes, beer from Costco and a distributor in Portland (for the Stiegl–Austrian beer) and a signature raspberry margarita cocktail / Wedding carriage: Christina’s mom’s business, Olympia Carriage / Cake: